 The adolescent program serves students in grades 7-9 (ages 12-15) following the recommendations of Dr. Maria Montessori by providing a hands-on, project-based learning experience embedded in the rural communities of central Virginia.

-In this hands-on experience, students actively participate in care of themselves, their personal group, and the regional community through: planting, harvesting, and preparing their own food; actively conserving natural resources by establishing recycling and zero-waste processes; caring for animals; crafting a budget and operating a business; designing, building, repairing, and maintaining infrastructure; volunteering in the local community.
+In this hands-on learning experience, students actively participate in care of themselves, their personal group, and the regional community through: planting, harvesting, and preparing their own food; actively conserving natural resources by establishing recycling and zero-waste processes; caring for animals; crafting a budget and operating a small business; designing, building, repairing, and maintaining infrastructure; volunteering in the local community.

 SMS offers an after school program each day for our students during the school year with three pick-up times: 3 p.m., 4 p.m. and 6 p.m.
 Drop-in spaces, and three and five-day fee schedules allow for more flexibility.
 Morning students who stay for aftercare enjoy lunchtime, a rest period, organized activities, and a snack period.
 Elementary aftercare is also available from 3-6 p.m., with a snack period included.